cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 CT1  CrypTool 1 = CrypTool version 1 (the version delivered with this readme)
 CT2  CrypTool 2 = CrypTool version 2 (uses .NET; runs under Win32)
-JCT  JCrypTool  = Java-CrypTool (runs under Win32, Linux and MacOS) QCT  QtCrypTool = Future port of CT1 with Qt (also platform independent)
+JCT  JCrypTool  = Java-CrypTool (runs under Win32, Linux and MacOS) QCT  QtCrypTool = never realized port of CT1 with Qt CTO  CrypTool-Online = CrypTool within a browser (the future)

 1. Brief description of the CT1 package (and known bugs)